xperseguers/TYPO3.docs.rst-primer/Documentation/Index.rst

 -------------------

-Instead of using the special marker ``::``, you may prefer the ``code-block`` directive which lets you highlight the code:
+Instead of using the special marker ``::``, you may prefer the ``code-block`` directive which lets you highlight the code for a specific language:

 .. code-block:: restructuredtext